-A murder and suicide was committed at 11 o'clock last night in a roominghouse at 64 west Second South street, by Edgar Bowman, a boilermaker from Los Angeles.
-Angered because his young and pretty wife refused to live with him longer and suffer from his brutality, and because she was taking steps to secure a divorce from him, Bowman shot her and then plac-ing the weapon to his own head blew out his brains.
-Bowman died instantly, but the young woman lingered at St. Mark's hospital until shortly after 3 o'clock this morning when death ended her sufferings.
-The body of the murderer and sui-cide is at O'Donnell's undertaking par-iors while the body of the woman is at Hall's.

-That Bowman had planned to murthat Bowman had planted to have der his wife and then kill himself is evident from the circumstances.
-About three hours before the crime was com-mitted he borrowed \$3 from John Eva and with the money purchased the re-volver.
+A murder and suicide was com-

+mitted at 11 o'clock last night in a

+roominghouse at 64 west Second South

+street, by Edgar Bowman, a boilermak-

+er from Los Angeles.
+Angered be

+cause his young and pretty wife refused

+to live with him longer and suffer from

+his brutality, and because she was

+taking steps to secure a divorce from him, Bowman shot her and then placing the weapon to his own head blew out his brains.
+Bowman died instant-ly, but the young woman ingered at St. Mark's hospital until shortly after 3 o'clock this morning when death ended be clock this morning when death ended her sufferings.
+The body of the murderer and sui-cide is at O'Donnell's undertaking par-lors while the body of the woman is at Hell's at Hall's.
+That Bowman had planned to mur at Hairs.
+That Bowman had planned to mur-der his wife and then kill himself is evident from the circumstances.
+About three hours before the crime was com-mitted he borrowed \$3 from John Evs. and with the money purchased the re-volver.
 Bowman fired two shots at his wife but the first went wild, being di-verted by Frank J. Adamson, who sprang upon the man as he drew the weapon.
 The second shot, however, struck Mrs. Bowman in the left breast just above the heart.
-With a moan trawoman sank to the floor.
+With a moan th-woman sank to the floor.
 The enraged man then turned the revolver upon himself.
 He fired two shots, one going into the wall while the other crashed through his brain.
 He was instantly killed.